razondpro/DeskTrack/README.md

 # DeskTrack

+*This project is for personal use*

+## Summary

+Since 2019, the Spanish government obliges all Spanish companies, both small and / or large, to submit a monthly report on the control of workers' schedules.
+Since then, many tech companies have created solutions to help companies keep track of their employees work hours.

+However, many solutions lack something simple, such as an administrator changing already logged schedule by an employee.

+### Solutions and approach

+We plan to create a simple but stylish mobile application to suit the needs of **small** Spanish companies.

+**The app will have the following components:**

+- **Normal user** panel
+    - A home page where the user can check-in/out (to track arrival and leaving times)
+    - A calendar view page where users can check the schedules already registered previously
+    - A profile editor page
+- **Admin** panel
+    - A home page where the admin can create companies, employees associated to those companies, export the data into an Excel file by month/year, connect to google drive to upload the data periodically.
+    - A calendar view page where admin can select any of his employees(users) to see its calendar assoaciated.
+Admin can edit employees calendar.
+    - A profile editor page

 ## Separation of concerns

 The most important principle to follow is separation of concerns.
 It's a common mistake to write all your code in an **Activity** or a **Fragment**.
 These UI-based classes should only contain logic that handles UI and operating system interactions.
 By keeping these classes as lean as possible, you can avoid many lifecycle-related problems.